azzammuhyala/pygvideo/README.md

 - `target_resolution`: The target resolution.
 Similar to the [`resize`](#resize) method.
 - `logger`: Logger type, consisting of:
     - `'bar'`: Displays a logger with a bar.
 Useful for tracking audio writing or caching.
-    - `'verbose'`: Displays detailed information about events occurring.
-(I’m not sure if this works).
     - `None`: No logger is displayed.
 - `has_mask`: Loads the video with alpha or transparency support.
 Only available for certain video formats such as WebM.
 - `load_audio_in_prepare`: Creates or generates a temporary audio file when the [`prepare`](#prepare) method is called.
 If set to `False`, the temporary audio will be loaded earlier.
 However, it is less recommended if you want to edit the video first before calling [`prepare`](#prepare).